 A GP and Orthopaedic physician who is well known in the football world having worked in the game for over 25 years.
 Beginning his involvement at Bradford City, Steve went on to spend 14 years at Leeds United as Medical Officer before taking up his current post at Huddersfield Town.
 A knowledgeable doctor in the field of Sports Medicine with a wealth of experience, Steve has also works with the England Youth Teams on a regular basis.

 Alan qualified in Physiotherapy from Glasgow Caledonian University in 1995 and worked one year in the NHS before taking up a post at Rangers Football Club.
 Alan became Head of Department 1998 at Port Vale FC before moving to Charlton Athletic FC.
 It was at this period that Alan completed a Masters degree in Sport and Exercise Medicine and took up a part-time role as Head Physiotherapist for the Wales national football squad from 2003 – 2005.
 Until 2015, Alan was head of sports medicine at Hamilton Academical FC and was one of the Physiotherapists working with the Scotland national under 21 football squad.
-He now combines the clinic work with match day Physiotherapy duties for the Glasgow Rocks professional basketball team.
-In addition, he is part of the medical staff for British Gymnastics.
+Alan has his own clinic and does contractual work for the Scottish Football Association, Scottish Rugby, British Gymnastics, British Athletics and British Hockey.
+In addition he provides regular consultative work for Scottish football clubs.